Director: Kyle Martellacci

 So here’s the setup:

 Coping with the loss of her sister, Evelyn takes up baking.
 Her pound cake is a hit thanks to a special ingredient.
-She experiments by tweaking her recipe to craft the perfect dish only to become frustrated and a defeated.
+She experiments by tweaking her recipe to craft the perfect dish only to become frustrated and defeated.

 If slow burn ritualistic horror is your thing look no further.
 The Scarlet Vultures is a beautifully shot dream like short packed with neon lighting, a pulsating score, and visceral violence.
 This would actually fit perfectly in a screening alongside ‘Starry Eyes’ & ‘The Neon Demon’.